-October '19 - I will attend the INFORMS Annual Meeting in Seattle, WA, where I am available for interviews.
-I will present our work on contact-tracing on Monday 10/21 at 5:30PM in CC-Room 400.
+October '19 - I attended the INFORMS Annual Meeting in Seattle, WA, where I am available for interviews.
+I presented our work on contact-tracing, as well as an overview of my research program.

 July '19 - I presented our paper on energy-efficient multilayer backbones and co-chaired a session at the IEEE American Control Conference (ACC '19) in dear old Philadelphia, PA!

 June '19 - I presented a YINS summer seminar on efficient policies for contact-tracing.